avaneev/biteopt/README.md

 [global_optimization](http://infinity77.net/global_optimization/multidimensional.html)
-(excluding several ill-defined and overly simple functions, and including several complex functions, use test2.cpp to run the test) this strategy's success rate is >91% while the average number of objective function evaluations is ~340.
+(excluding several ill-defined and overly simple functions, and including several complex functions, use test2.cpp to run the test) this strategy's success rate is >90% while the average number of objective function evaluations is ~340.

+At least in these comparisons, this strategy performs far better than plain CMA-ES which is also a well-performing stochastic solver strategy.

 ## CBiteOpt (biteopt.h) ##